getodk/docs/collect-connect.rst

 Connecting to a Server
 ================================

 ODK Collect is used to complete surveys with participants.
-But if you want to review and analyse your collected data, you'll need to upload your collected data to another application.
+But if you want to review and analyze your collected data, you'll need to upload your collected data to another application.

 .. note::